 A small window will display on your screen allowing you to insert any of the HTML Snippets you have created.
 Select the HTML Snippet you would like to embed into your page or post and click OK to continue …

 Your shortcode will be inserted where the cursor is located …

 Click Publish/Update to save …

-(Publish to save your settings)
+(Update to save your settings)

 (What your visitors will see)

-(Modify scripts “on the fly”!)
+(Change scripts “on the fly”!)

-(Edit, update, and republish your code to make sitewide changes)
+(Edit republish your code to make sitewide changes)

-More information: EmbedItPro
+More information: EmbedItPro Plugin

-(Some themes come with built-in features)
+(Some themes provide built-in features)